ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 Toggle the **Enable showing only available items** option on to display only products that are currently in stock.

+!!! tip

     For the list of all available blocks in Page Builder, see [Block reference](block_reference.md) page.